Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Experiment 2: Keys to Learning s

 \section{Experiment 2: Keys to Learning \aann{}s}

-Our previous experiments reveal that, keeping everything else the same, LMs learn the \aann{} construction far more accurately than they do its counterfactual variants.
-Furthermore, we also see strong \aann{} acceptability judgments in LMs that have never encountered a single instance.
-This suggests that there are instances in the training data that contribute to the learning of the construction.
+Experiment 1 reveals that, keeping everything else the same, LMs learn the \aann{} construction more accurately than they do its counterfactual variants.
+Furthermore, we also see strong \aann{} acceptability judgments in LMs that have (almost) never encountered a single instance.
+This suggests that there could be instances in the training data that contribute to the learning of the construction.

 What might these be?
-Below we enumerate four hypotheses, each of which tackles subtly different aspects of the \aann{} construction, then measure the effect of these phenomena, by separately holding them out during training and computing the average \slor{} of the well-formed instances of the \aann{} tests.
+Below we enumerate four hypotheses, each of which tackles subtly different aspects of the \aann{} construction, and then measure the effect of these phenomena by separately holding them out during training and computing the average \slor{} of the well-formed instances of the \aann{} tests.
 The effect of a particular phenomenon on the acceptability of \aanns{} can therefore be measured by comparing \slor{}s before and after holding out instances of that phenomenon.
 Methods for detecting the hypothesized phenomena can be found in \Cref{sec:detection}.
-As control, we additionally also hold out a random set of utterances, which do not conform to the target phenomena of interest.
-Note again that for all these cases, we ensure the LMs see the same number of tokens during training, by up-sampling other, non-\aann{} containing sentences. \Cref{tab:manipulation} lists the hypotheses we consider, along with an example of their utterance and frequency of occurrence, in the BabyLM corpus.
+As control, we additionally also hold out a random set of utterances, which do not conform to the target phenomena of interest. \Cref{tab:manipulation} lists the hypotheses we consider, along with an example of their utterance and frequency of occurrence, in the BabyLM corpus.

 \paragraph{The presence of ``the ANN''} Phrases like ``\textit{the beautiful five days}'' are common in corpora, which are not as unusual because ``the'' regularly takes plural nouns.
 We hypothesize that the acceptability of these structures affects the acceptability of \aanns{}, since an LM might analogize from the general observation that `a' or `an' can substitute `the' (e.g., a ball vs. the ball).
-Therefore, we consider all cases wheere a determiner precedes the contiguous sequence of article, numeral, plural noun.
+Therefore, we consider all cases where a determiner precedes the contiguous sequence of article, numeral, plural noun.

 \paragraph{A few/couple/dozen/etc. NNS} Another related phenomenon that is more common relative to the \aann{} construction involves phrases such as ``\textit{a few days}'' or ``\textit{a couple bottles}''.
-To an LM learner, they might provide evidence that measure noun phrases with plural nouns can be attached to an indefinite article (a/an), as is the case in \aanns{}.
+To an LM learner, they might provide evidence that measure noun phrases with plural nouns can be attached to an indefinite article \citep[a/an;][]{solt_two_2007}, as is the case in \aanns{}.

 \paragraph{Measure NNS treated as singular}